chandrikasingh/JSAnim/README.md

-# JSAnim is simple project for understanding animation logic without using library.
+# Javascript Animation without using library.